vaginessa/bootboot/README.md

     0-16G       RAM identity mapped   (0x0000000400000000)
 ```

 All infomration is passed at linker defined addresses.
-No API required at all, therefore the BOOTBOOT protocol is
+No API required at all, therefore the BOOTBOOT Protocol is
 totally architecture and ABI agnostic.
 Level 1 expects these symbols at pre-defined addresses, level 2 loaders
-parse the executable symbol table to get the actual addresses.
+parse the symbol table in executable to get the actual addresses.

 The RAM (up to 16G) is identity mapped in the positive address range.
 Interrups are turned off and code is running
 in supervisor mode.